Mechanic Claims Occupational Asbestos Exposure

 Mechanic Claims Diagnosis Caused by Asbestos Exposure

 Ford Motor Company has faced several accusations of exposing workers to asbestos leading to the development of mesothelioma and similar conditions.
-Auto mechanics face risks as many products in the automotive industry were made with asbestos.
+Auto mechanics face occupational risks as many products in the automotive industry were made with asbestos.

 William Trokey, 76, worked on “drum brakes” from 1960 to 1968 for the Ford Motor Company and was diagnosed with mesothelioma in 2020.
-He has since filed a lawsuit against Ford Motor Company and claims that automotive brakes exposed him to asbestos for years, leading to the development of mesothelioma.
+He has since filed a lawsuit against Ford Motor Company and alleges that automotive brakes exposed him to asbestos for years, leading to the development of mesothelioma.
 However, Ford maintains that the link between possible exposure and Trokey’s diagnosis was too limited.

 What is Ford Motor’s Response?